Follow the restoration of a 1940s Dodge lorry, originally built for WW2 and later used by Dennis Poore - at Old Classic Car Forum

 In 2007 I decided to enlist the services of a restoration firm in Cheshire, the idea being to get the restoration moving along at a quicker pace than hitherto had been the case.

-This area of the website will tell the Dodge's earlier history, that of the team and the driver who owned it, the various racing cars it once carried, and follow the rebuild as it takes place, some 52+ years since it last drove on the road.
-If you can help with my search for items (pictures, parts etc) relating to this Dodge, the Alfa 8C-35, or Dennis Poore, please drop me a line.
+This area of the website tells the Dodge's earlier history, that of the team and the driver who owned it, the various racing cars it once carried, and describes the rebuild as it took place, some 52+ years since it last drove on the road.

 Dodge heading pic